RacingThePlanet: RacingThePlanet: Australia 2010

-185 competitors began the event, 117 competitors finished, and 35 countries were represented.
+A total of 185 competitors began the event, 117 competitors finished, and 35 countries were represented.

 Racing the Planet: Australia 2011

 Competitors Kate Sanderson, Turia Pitt, Michael Hull and Shaun van der Merwe were burnt when they encountered a large wildfire.
 They were gravely injured; Kate Sanderson's injuries lead to the partial amputation of her left foot.
 The Western Australian government held an inquiry into the planning and actions of RacingThePlanet.
 The "Inquiry into 2011 Kimberley Ultramarathon Event" was handed down to the WA Legislative Assembly on 16 August 2012.
 The inquiry found that the "organisers were not legally liable or to blame for shocking burn injuries to competitors".
 However the report stated the company "did not take all reasonable steps to maintain the safety of competitors, staff or volunteers."

 A spokesman for RacingThePlanet said that while "the fire and its consequences are tragic and regrettable" they "were not reasonably foreseeable".
-However, the inquiry found that the company was aware there had been fires in and around the course on the day of the race and should have recognized the risk posed to competitors, staff and volunteers."
+However, the inquiry found that the company was aware there had been fires in and around the course on the day of the race and should have recognized the risk posed to competitors, staff and volunteers.

 In addition it found "the company did not adequately consult with relevant authorities such as St John Ambulance, and did not make arrangements for the use of a helicopter.
-The report also found the company failed to test its communication system prior to the race.
+The report also found the company failed to test its communication system prior to the race."